Transverse $\mathcal F^T$-entropy and transverse Ricci flow for Riemannian foliations

 \section{Introduction}

-A well known method to get Einstein metrics on Riemannian manifolds is the Ricci flow originally introduced by Hamilton \cite{Hamilton}.
-After being used by Perelman in proving the famous Poincar\'e conjecture, the Ricci flow became a popular topic of geometric analysis.
-A fundamental new discovery of Perelman's work is to prove the Ricci-flow evolution equation is the gradient flow of a so called Perelman's $\lambda$-functional of a Riemannian manifold \cite{Pe1}.
+A well known method to get a Einstein metric on Riemannian manifolds is by Ricci flow, which was originally introduced by Hamilton \cite{Hamilton}.
+After being used by Perelman in proving the famous Poincar\'e conjecture, Ricci flow became a popular topic of geometric analysis.
+A fundamental new discovery of Perelman's work is to prove that the Ricci-flow evolution equation is the gradient flow of the Perelman's $\lambda$-functional on a Riemannian manifold \cite{Pe1}.
 Ricci flow was generalized to foliated Riemannian manifolds in \cite{LMR}, and then applied to Sasaki manifolds in the paper \cite{SWZ}.
 Later Collins \cite{Collins} generalized Perelman's entropy functionals to Sasaki manifolds and gave the $C^0$ bound for the transverse scalar curvature, and a uniform $C^1$ bound for the transverse Ricci potential along the Sasaki-Ricci flow.

 On the other hand, from the viewpoint of Riemannian foliation, Sasaki manifold is a special case of Riemannian foliation, i.e. 1 dimensional foliation with taut bundle like metric.
-In this paper, we generalize the transverse $\lambda$-functional to a general closed manifold with Riemannian foliation.
-More precisely, let $(M,F)$ be a closed manifold with Riemannian foliation, we introduce a new functional for a bundle like metric $g$ and a smooth basic function $f$
+In this paper, we generalize the transverse $\lambda$-functional to general Riemannian foliations.
+More precisely, let $(M,F)$ be a closed manifold $M$ with a Riemannian foliation $F$, we introduce a new functional for a bundle like metric $g$ and a smooth basic function $f$ as follows,

 where $Scal^T$ is the transverse scalar curvature, $\tau_b$ is the basic mean curvature field and $\kappa_b$ is dual to $\tau_b$ via the bundle-like metric.
 We refer the readers to Section 2 for the relevant definitions.